BellaCheng28/snake-game/Proposal.md

   - We'll need a reference to a DOM element to display messages,use the querySelector method to select gameBoard score and reset bottom as so on.

- 3) setting rules for snake game
+ 3) Setting rules for snake game
   - While game is runnig,clear screen,update snake position based on direction.Check
     for collision
        - if collision with food (grow snake,increase score,draw new food),
        - if collision with wall or itself( game over)
        - else no collision,snake keeps going and wait for player input to change direction

-  4)Use function and others methods to wirte basic scaffolding
+  4) Use function and others methods to wirte basic scaffolding
-       - function grow snake:add new snakePart to snake at the front
+   - Function grow snake:add new snakePart to snake at the front
-       - function change direction:press up key,the snake goes up;press down key,the
+   - Function change direction:press up key,the snake goes up;press down key,the
      snake goes down;press left,the snake goes right.
-       - function Snake move.when player move the snake,and eat food,the snake grow
+   - Function Snake move.when player move the snake,and eat food,the snake grow
      up and the score changes on screen and new food should be draw on the screen
-       - function generate food,randomly select position that is not occupied by the snake return new food position
+   - Function generate food,randomly select position that is not occupied by the snake return new food position
    - function end game,display game over message on screen,and show the final score,wait for player input to restart or exit.